‘We lost a hero’: Veteran Boston police officer dies after battle with coronavirus

-BOSTON (WHDH) - The Boston Police Department announced that a beloved 29-year veteran of the department passed away Tuesday at a city hospital following a “valiant and courageous” battle with coronavirus.
+BOSTON (WHDH) - Boston police officials announced that a beloved 29-year veteran of the department passed away Tuesday at a city hospital following a “valiant and courageous” battle with coronavirus.

 Officer Jose Fontanez, 53, died at Boston Medical Center after contracting the highly contagious disease, Mayor Martin J. Walsh said during a news conference at City Hall.